Available on: YouTube

 Strange.
 Very strange.
 So was it all Zhang Peng’s imagination?
 A dream while he was in a coma?
 The alternative ending makes it even more ambiguous!
 What will doctor Qi Sheng and 21st century Zhang Peng do now they are both men?
 Does the ending even matter?

 So many questions.
 No closure.
 Personally, I preferred the first ending — it was all a beautiful but strange dream that Zhang Peng had while in a coma.
-The alternative ending made it feel like there is forthcoming season two — which there definitely is not.
+The alternative ending made it feel like there is forthcoming season two — which there definitely is not (given the government censorship).

 Moving forward, I will be ignoring the ending — it is only a small part of the story and almost completely detached from it.
 Instead, I will remember Go Princess Go for its light-heartedness, kdrama references and sporadic use of English.
 I particularly enjoyed Zhang Tian Ai’s portrayal of Peng Peng.
 She was funny yet somehow classy and always beautiful.
 This fan can’t wait to see her in upcoming Cdramas <3.